deathbyknowledge/site/content/posts/ystp-pt2/index.md

 You can see both clients were able to establish a connection and send messages that the other party received.
 All relayed by the **DO**.

 # Building YSTP
 We now have some solid foundations for what we want to do.
-There are some tricky concepts with what we've done so I'll leave it here so you can play around and I'll start implementing **YSTP** in part 3 of the series.
+There are some tricky concepts with what we've done so I'll leave it here so you can play around and I'll start implementing **YSTP** in {{< backlink "ystp-pt3" "part 3" >}} of the series.

 See ya then!